veracode/veracode-uploadandscan-action/README.md

-# Veracode Community Upload And Scan Action
+# Veracode Community-Built Upload And Scan Action

 This action runs the Veracode Java Wrapper's 'upload and scan' action.